-As a first step you need to declare a histogram, with name, title, number of bins and x range (from, to), like pTH.fill(22.7, 1.);
+As a first step you need to declare a histogram, with name, title, number of bins and x range (from, to), like

+'''

-Hist pTH("Higgs transverse momentum", 100, 0., 200.);
+Hist HpT("Higgs transverse momentum", 100, 0., 200.);

+'''

 Once declared, its contents can be added by repeated calls to fill, where the first argument is the x value and the second the weight.
 Since the weight defaults to 1 the last argument could have been omitted in this case.